khanhbinh-ngo/khanhbinh-ngo/README.md

 - 📫 How to reach me?
 Here my mail, contact me for work and have more information: khanhbinh.ngo@gmail.com
 - ⚡ Fun fact: I have had some fun in coding about 2 years ago, and from then, I continuosly learning coding.
 Give these app more attentions is one of the best part on my journey.
 - I am looking forward to working in your company.
-  One more fun fact: Running is my favourite sport.
+- One more fun fact about me: Running is my favourite sport.
 I started running since I only 14 years old.
 This is a 10-year-straight hobby.
 Love to see you on trail.

 <!---